Pink-Peanuts/wor-stuff/README.md

 *6 cost* -> Boom bugsx2 **front slot**

+⚠️**If arro is almost back up to his ult, tempo with a tank instead of immediately lego flyers** ⚠️

 *10 cost* -> Lego flyerx2 **front slot**

 *5 cost* -> Epic flyer **doesn't matter, you won**